danhon/danhon.github.io/README.md

 # About Dan
-_Last updated May 13, 2021_
+_Last updated March 23, 2022_

 Dan Hon is an expert on technology and its role in society.
 Most recently, he has been doing groundbreaking work transforming government and digital services.

 Dan is a keynote speaker on government digital services and technology in society.
 His writing has been published in the MIT Technology Review and Wired Magazine.

 Dan tweets at [@hondanhon](https://twitter.com/@hondanhon/) and can be contacted at [dan@verylittlegravitas.com](mailto:dan@verylittlegravitas.com]).

-He has been writing [Things That Have Caught My Attention](https://newsletter.danhon.com/), a newsletter, since 2014.
+He has been writing [Things That Caught My Attention](https://newsletter.danhon.com/), a newsletter, since 2014.

+The ebook [Things That Caught My Attention, Volume 1](https://store.verylittlegravitas.com/l/ThingsVol1) collects the best 45 essays from the first 50 episodes of the newsletter.

 ### Short affiliation
-Dan Hon is Principal and founder at Very Little Gravitas, a digital strategy consultancy, and former Editorial Director at Code for America.
+Dan Hon is Principal and founder at Very Little Gravitas, a strategy consultancy, and former Editorial Director at Code for America.

 ___

 ## Highlights
 * Lead strategy consultant for [Vision 2023](https://vision2023.cdt.ca.gov), California's Statewide Strategic Technology Plan.
+* Co-designer and an instructor for [Digital Fundamentals for Public Impact](https://mccourt.georgetown.edu/digital-fundamentals-for-public-impact/) at the McCourt School of Public Policy.
 * Led the creation of the State of California’s first digital service, the Child Welfare Digital Service, the subject of a Harvard Kennedy School case study.
 * Co-Chair of the Code for America Summit, bringing together civic technologists, public employees and technology companies to make government work in a digital age ([2020](https://www.codeforamerica.org/summit/about), [2019](https://www.youtube.com/playlist?list=PL65XgbSILalUkMOjuufa1RWofJ-dFPK6q), [2018](https://www.youtube.com/playlist?list=PL65XgbSILalU3CPOpBOzBiX-31rzk8oox)).
 * Keynote speaker, published writer on technology, design, government and ethics (MIT Technology Review, Wired, Web Directions).